Join us for a panel discussion April 2019:

 RACE TALKS is a free series co-sponsored by Donna Maxey (Founder/Director of RACE TALKS), World Arts Foundation, Resolutions Northwest, and McMenamins.

-Please forward this email and poster to any group, business, school, class, and individual you feel might be interested.
-If you have questions or suggestions about the upcoming program (or the series in general), please contact us at the email addresses given below.
+Spread the word.
+Please forward this information to any group, business, school, class, and individual you feel might be interested.
+Contact us if you have questions or suggestions about the upcoming program or the series in general.